blitzdotcs/Unity3DS/Controls.md

 * Since the basic Unity N3DS guide doesn't provide the actual functions for the controls I thought I'd share them here

+* MAKE SURE TO ADD "using UnityEngine.N3DS;" IN YOUR SCRIPT

 ## Horizontal and Vertical Movement (CIRCLE PAD)

 * Horizontal Movement - GamePad.CirclePad.x;